JohnVV/MyCelestiaBuild/README.md

 updated to qt5

-updatd to eigen 3.4
+updatd to eigen 3.3.4

 updated to png 16

+-- "cmodview" still NEEDS qmake-qt4

 .